SuperJohan64/simplarr-stack/README.md

 1. Decide whether you want to use Plex or Jellyfin as your media server.
 If you don’t already have a Plex Pass lifetime subscription, Jellyfin is generally the recommended option.
 2. Make sure the system you're running containers on has a static IP.
 Sometimes you won’t be able to reach your apps using localhost or 127.0.0.1, so you’ll need to connect using the system’s IP address instead.
 3. Rename `simplarr-stack.env.EXAMPLE` to `simplarr-stack.env` and edit the details inside for your deployment.
 Some containers require `GLOBAL_PUID` and `GLOBAL_PGID` set to `1000` so changing it is not reccomended.
-4. Ensure you have a Plex or Jellyfin server running before you create your ARR Stack.
+4. Ensure you have a Plex or Jellyfin server running before you create your ARR-Stack.

 ## Building the Containers